Perth, Scotland: History

+Early history

 Perth developed from an initial plan of two parallel streets: High Street and South Street, linked by several vennels leading north and south.
-The names of these vennels have historic origins, and many — such as Cow Vennel and Fleshers' Vennel — evoke the trades associated with their foundation.
+The names of these vennels have historic origins, and many—such as Cow Vennel and Fleshers' Vennel—recall the trades associated with their foundation.
 South Street was originally terminated at its eastern end by Gowrie House (site of today's Perth Sheriff Court).
 Upon its demolition in the early 19th century, direct access was granted to the river.

-The presence of Scone two miles (3 km) northeast, the main royal centre of the Kingdom of Alba from at least the reign of Kenneth I (843–858), later the site of the major Augustinian abbey of the same name founded by Alexander I (1107–1124), enhanced Perth's early importance.
-Perth was considered the effective 'capital' of Scotland, due to the frequent residence of the royal court.
-Royal burgh status was soon awarded to the city from King William the Lion in the early 12th century.
-During the 12th and 13th centuries, Perth was one of the richest trading burghs in the kingdom (along with such places as Berwick-upon-Tweed, Aberdeen and Roxburgh), residence of numerous craftsmen, organised into guilds (the Hammermen or Glovers, for example).
+The presence of Scone two miles (3 km) northeast, the main royal centre of the Kingdom of Alba from at least the reign of Kenneth I (843–858), and later the site of the major Augustinian abbey of the same name founded by Alexander I (1107–1124), enhanced Perth's early importance.
+Perth was considered the effective capital of Scotland, due to the frequent residence of the royal court.
+Royal burgh status was awarded to the city by King William the Lion in the early 12th century.
+During the 12th and 13th centuries, Perth was one of the richest trading burghs in the kingdom (along with such places as Berwick-upon-Tweed, Aberdeen and Roxburgh), a residence of numerous craftsmen, organised into guilds (the Hammermen and Glovers, for example).
 Perth also carried out an extensive trade with France, The Low Countries and the Baltic Countries with luxury goods being brought back in return, such as Spanish silk and French pottery and wine.
 The royal castle (on or near the site of the present multi-storey car park adjacent to the new council offices), was destroyed by a flood of the Tay in 1209, one of many that have afflicted Perth over the centuries.
-It was never rebuilt and Perth was protected at this time only by partial walls and an inventive water system, Perth Lade, sourced from the River Almond which divided and flowed to the north on one side and the west and south on the other, eventually joining the Tay.
+It was never rebuilt, and Perth was protected at this time only by partial walls and an inventive water system, Perth Lade, sourced from the River Almond, which divided and flowed to the north on one side and the west and south on the other, eventually joining the Tay.

 King Edward I brought his armies to Perth in 1296, and with only a ditch for defence and little fortification, the city fell quickly.
-Stronger fortifications were quickly implemented by the English, and plans to wall the city took shape in 1304.
+Stronger fortifications were quickly built by the English, and plans to wall the city took shape in 1304.
 They remained standing until Robert the Bruce's recapture of Perth in 1312.
-As part of a plan to make Perth a permanent English base within Scotland, Edward III forced six monasteries in Perthshire and Fife to pay for the construction of stone defensive walls, towers and fortified gates around the city in 1336.
+As part of a plan to make Perth a permanent English base within Scotland, Edward III of England made six monasteries in Perthshire and Fife pay for the construction of stone defensive walls, towers and fortified gates around the city in 1336.
 These defences were the strongest of any city in Scotland in the Middle Ages.
 The last remnant of the wall can be seen in Albert Close, near to the main entrance to the Royal George Hotel.